-23. ZAKAH AND SOCIAL RESPONSIBILITY
+21 ZAKAH AND SOCIAL RESPONSIBILITY

 Zakah is directly borne by the shareholders on distributed profits.
 Zakah payable by the shareholders is computed by the Bank, based on the method prescribed by the Bank's Shari'ah Supervisory Board and notified to shareholders annually.
-Zakah payable by the shareholders for the year ended 31 December 2019 is US\$ 0.002 per share (2018: US\$ 0.002 per share).
+Zakah payable by the shareholders for the year ended 31 December 2020 is US\$ Nil (2019: US\$ Nil).

-24. ASSETS UNDER MANAGEMENT
+22 ASSETS UNDER MANAGEMENT

 Proprietary assets are included in the consolidated statement of financial position under "investment securities".
 Client assets, which represent client investments, are managed in a fiduciary capacity without recourse to the Group and are not included in the consolidated statement of financial position.
-In 2019, total assets under management amounted to US\$ 16,070 (2018: US\$ 40,731).
+In 2020, total assets under management amounted to US\$ 5,685 (2019: US\$ 16,070).

-25. CAPITAL MANAGEMENT
+23 CAPITAL MANAGEMENT

 The CBB sets and monitors capital requirements for the Group as a whole.
-In implementing current capital requirements CBB requires the Group to maintain a prescribed ratio of total capital to total risk-weighted assets.
+In implementing current capital requirements, CBB requires the Group to maintain a prescribed ratio of total capital to total risk-weighted assets.
 Capital adequacy regulations of CBB is based on the principles of Basel III of the IFSB guidelines.